sherwinps/CAP/README.md

 # Certified AppSec Practition (CAP) Exam Notes

-Some of the resources I used in preparing for the CAP certification exam
+Some of the notes I used in preparing for the CAP certification exam